-Most cheese is usually fine for vegetarians to eat, but many contain rennet, which is the stomach lining of cows and sheep.
+Most cheese is usually fine for vegetarians, but many contain rennet, the stomach lining of cows and sheep.
 It is used to separate solid milk from water to form cheese.

-It is becoming more common to find vegetarian-friendly versions of rennet being used in cheese.
+It is becoming more common to find vegetarian-friendly versions of rennet used in cheese.
 Still, certain varieties, like traditional parmesan, must contain animal rennet because of manufacturing guidelines.

 Gelatin is another product to look out for, as it is made from boiled animal skin, tendons, and bones.
 It is usually found in anything jelly-like, including chewy candy, marshmallows, yogurts, and desserts like mousse.

-Vegetarians may choose to avoid eating this, or some continue to enjoy their favorite foods due to the low amount of animal products.
+Vegetarians may avoid eating this, or some continue to enjoy their favorite foods due to the low amount of animal products.

 4. Soups, Gravy, or Casseroles

 It is essential to consider the base stock for things like soups, gravy, or casseroles, as this might contain meat in many instances.
 Vegetable stock is an excellent alternative and can usually be used interchangeably.

 5. Asian Dishes

-Some other dishes appear vegetarian but actually contain meat products, like many Asian dishes which use fish sauce, or other products that contain animal lard, like pastries.
+Some other dishes appear vegetarian but contain meat products, like many Asian dishes that use fish sauce, or other products that contain animal lard, like pastries.
 Confirming the ingredients used or making your own at home is best.

 6. Wine and Beer

-Wine and beer may seem like vegetarian-friendly products, but many use animal products to produce alcohol.
-This is most common in the filtration process, where manufacturers use fish swim bladders, gelatin, and casein when making the alcohol.
+Wine and beer may seem vegetarian-friendly, but many use animal products to produce alcohol.
+This is most common in filtration, where manufacturers use fish swim bladders, gelatin, and casein when making the alcohol.